 Attendance is obligatory.
 A final transcript will be issued to students who have attended a minimum of 70% of all the activities.

 Enrolment for the language course is now closed.
-For late applications please contact the School email@example.com
+Information regarding the Marco Polo/ Turandot 2020/2021 applications will be available by June 2020.
+For further questions please contact the School email@example.com

 The cost of the Italian language block is €5,000 and includes all language instruction, evaluation and the CILS exam.